MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 ## Predefined templates

-Workplace Analytics includes the following predefined templates to help you get started with the Query designer.
-In addition to these, a number of Power BI templates are also available.
-For details, see [Power BI templates](power-bi-intro.md).
+Workplace Analytics includes a number of predefined templates to help you get started with the Query designer.
+For details, see [Templates](power-bi-intro.md).

 * **Domain collaboration** analyzes collaboration patterns with external domains.
 * **Standard meeting query** analyzes meetings by using the available base meeting query metrics.